Great Suffolk Street

 Great Suffolk Street is changing.
 A variety of new developments are under construction, and further proposals are being submitted by developers along the historic street.
 This follows a wider process of change in the area which has seen millions of visitors moving along the street to access Tate Modern, the regeneration of the railway arches by Network Rail, and the recent completion of new student, residential, business and retail units.

-This process of change is set to continue as people move through the street with the completion of the nearby Tate extension, the new Thameslink station on the riverwalk at Blackfriars, and the emerging masterplan for the Elephant and Castle to the south.
+This process of change is set to continue as people move through the street with the completion of the nearby Tate extension, the new developments along Blackfriars Road, and the emerging masterplan for the Elephant and Castle to the south.

-After holding a number of discussions and interviews with businesses and residents along the street we have drafted a strategy and vision for making improvements to the street to benefit all, which has the following key objectives:
+The council has been working with Better Bankside, Bankside Residents Forum, and the Greater London Authority since 2011 to make improvements to the street as investment has become available from external funders and from the payment of section 106 monies from developers.
+After holding a number of discussions and interviews with businesses and residents along the street we created a joint strategy and vision in 2012 for making improvements to the street to benefit all, which has the following key objectives:

 - to safeguard and celebrate the success of existing businesses;